 Orion software requires privileged access to run, whether it is installed on physical servers on-premises or on virtual machines in the cloud.
 When the SUNBURST malware reached a victim organization via software update, it reportedly already had elevated privileged access, making it easier for the attacker to establish a foothold in the Orion software.
 And by doing so, the attacker may have been able to extract privileged API keys, allowing them to “own” the organization’s cloud right away.

 In some instances, the attacker used the sophisticated “Golden SAML” attack technique, leveraging their privileged access to target the popular SAML authentication standard, which is used to establish trust between on-premises and cloud environments.
-The adversary gained admin access to the victim’s Active Directory Federation Services (ADFS) server, stole the primary secret of this identity provider and then used it to forge SAML tokens and bypass MFA completely.
+The adversary gained admin access to the victim’s Active Directory Federation Services (ADFS) server, stole the primary secret of this identity provider, and then used it to forge SAML tokens and bypass MFA completely.
 With unfettered privileged access to nearly any of an organization’s systems and applications, the attacker could impersonate virtually any identity and move laterally between cloud and on-premises systems with ease.

 Apples-to-Oranges: The Hybrid Cloud Security Conundrum

-Nearly every organization uses cloud services, and 80% have taken a hybrid approach — keeping some infrastructure on-premises and moving other functions and services to the cloud, according to a 2021 Flexera survey.
+Nearly every organization uses cloud services, and 80% have taken a hybrid cloud approach — keeping some infrastructure on-premises and moving other functions and services to the cloud, according to a 2021 Flexera survey.
 These workloads are often spread across multiple public cloud platforms for myriad reasons: business flexibility, specific business line needs, prior acquisitions, geographic coverage and more.
 In fact, a recent Cloud Security Alliance study found 81% of organizations have a multi-cloud strategy in place, while the same Flexera report estimates organizations use or experiment with an average of 3.7 public cloud providers.

-Securing the operations of hybrid environments is uniquely challenging.
+Securing the operations of hybrid cloud environments is uniquely challenging.
 These diversified, yet highly interconnected environments introduce new types of threats and expanded attack surfaces that make security teams’ jobs a lot more difficult.
 Since traditional security approaches don’t always translate in cloud environments, there’s a lot of new information and technology to learn but rarely enough time or resources.
 Add in the complexity of DevOps tools, automation, countless SaaS apps and shadow IT, and it’s easy to see why security teams are overwhelmed.

 As more organizations “assume breach” and focus on ways to proactively identify and respond to in-progress attacks, security teams are looking for more consistent ways to secure high-value data and assets, no matter where they reside.
 The most effective follow these best practices:

 1. Get a Full View of Identity.
 Since nearly every targeted cyberattack today involves the compromise of identity and abuse of privileged credentials, most teams begin by taking inventory of their privileged and identity landscape.
-They then establish a single, centralized way to visualize and manage credentials such as passwords, access keys and API keys across their hybrid environment.
+They then establish a single, centralized way to visualize and manage credentials such as passwords, access keys and API keys across their hybrid cloud environment.

 2. Follow Security Best Practices Outlined by Your Federated Identity Provider.
 In the case of SolarWinds, attackers abused trust in federated authentication environments to access critical assets and data.
 It is crucial to revisit and follow the security best practices outlined by your federated identity provider to reduce risk of abuse in these powerful mechanisms.
 For example, Microsoft offers a comprehensive guide for secure planning and deployment of Active Directory Federation Services and Web Application Proxy.
 For additional guidance on Golden SAML detection and mitigation activities, read this piece by CyberArk Labs and the NSA advisory.